Denial404/pathfinding-maze-visualizer/README.md

 # Pathfinding Maze Visualizer
-Visualization of the A* Algorithm to find the shortest path in a maze using React.
+Visualization of the A* search algorithm to find the shortest path in a maze using React.

 ## Finding the path
 ![image](https://user-images.githubusercontent.com/62865318/147420755-937730b2-5de0-4b29-9ebb-fbf68f481586.png)